okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/nodejs/integrationsteps.md

 `proceed()` returns a response object with a `status` of `IdxStatus.PENDING` and a `nextStep` field that indicates that the user still has authentication factors to enroll (`enroll-authenticator`) before registration is complete.

-Redirect the user to the list page you created earlier to choose which one.
+Redirect the user to the list page you created earlier to choose another authentication factor.
 The code is the same.
 The page should show only the phone factor.
 However, since this factor is optional and the user has now enrolled two factors, `nextStep` includes the `canSkip` property set to `true` meaning that the list page should now also display a **Skip** button.

 <div class="half wireframe-border">